-All of the $1,000.00 pledge (except end titles inclusion) and inclusion in movie end titles under This Movie Was Made Possible By The Generous Contributions From (1st place end titles, before Cast and Crew credits)Estimated delivery:Add $75 USD to ship outside the US
+All of the $1,000.00 pledge (except end titles inclusion) and inclusion in movie end titles under This Movie Was Made Possible By The Generous Contributions From (1st place end titles, before Cast and Crew credits)Estimated delivery:Ships anywhere in the world

 - (45 days)